This page will help you understand Iowa alcohol laws and avoid expensive fines or even jail. Not to mention time and

-Iowa’s alcohol law requires boaters to submit to police requests for alcohol testing.
+Iowa’s alcohol law requires boaters to submit to alcohol testing.
 The state punishes people who use their Constitutional right to decline.
 It does so by fining them up to $500.
 In addition, the state revokes their boating license for up to one year.

 III.
 Resources for Iowa Alcohol Laws